emmanuelnyandukagarabi/emmanuelnyandukagarabi/README.md

-# Hello everyone, I'm Emmanuel Nyandu Kagarabi.
+# Hello everyone, I am Emmanuel Nyandu Kagarabi!

-I have a background in `Mathematics` and I am currently pursuing my Master's degree in `Artificial Intelligence for Science` at `AIMS South Africa` - `Stellenbosch University`.
-My studies are fully funded by Google DeepMind.
+I hold a Bachelor’s degree in `Mathematics`, complemented by teaching experience, and a Master’s in `Artificial Intelligence for Science` from AIMS South Africa & Stellenbosch University, fully funded by the prestigious `Google DeepMind` Scholarship.
+I have solid skills in Optimization, Machine Learning, Computer Vision, Reinforcement Learning, and Deep Learning, with advanced proficiency in Python programming.
+I'm passionate about both the theoretical foundations of Mathematics and AI, and their real-world applications in solving complex challenges.
 You can find my CV [here](https://github.com/emmanuelnyandukagarabi/Curriculum-Vitae).

-My interests lie in the fundamental mathematics of Machine Learning.
-I am deeply curious about understanding concepts in depth.
-Additionally, I am interested in Computer Vision, and Deep Learning, with a specific focus on `Generative Artificial Intelligence`.
-I am actively involved in innovating and developing robust large-scale models by leveraging `Diffusion Models`, `VAEs`, and `GANs`.

-I am open to engaging in discussions about the role of Mathematics in AI.
+Currently, I am actively seeking opportunities, whether that be full-time roles, internships, or further academic pursuits such as a Master’s or PhD.
+If you're open to connecting or have any opportunities, I would love to hear from you!.
 If you would like to discuss or collaborate, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/emmanuel-nyandu-kagarabi-5410a4304/), [Facebook](https://www.facebook.com/emmanuel.kagarabi), or via [Gmail](emmanuelnk@aims.ac.za).
 Thank you!